IRCAD/sight/modules/filter/image/README.md

 )

 ```
-## List of available services
+## Services

-- `::sight::module::filter::image::SAutomaticRegistration`
+- **SAutomaticRegistration**
+  Computes a rigid transform, matching an image to another.
-- `::sight::module::filter::image::SBitwiseAnd`
+- **SBitwiseAnd**
+  Implements the AND bitwise operator pixel-wise between two images.
-- `::sight::module::filter::image::SFlip`
+- `sight::module::filter::image::SFlip`
-- `::sight::module::filter::image::SImageCenter`
+- `sight::module::filter::image::SImageCenter`
-- `::sight::module::filter::image::SImageExtruder`
+- `sight::module::filter::image::SImageExtruder`
-- `::sight::module::filter::image::SImagesSubstract`
+- `sight::module::filter::image::SImagesSubstract`
-- `::sight::module::filter::image::SLabelGeometryImage`
+- `sight::module::filter::image::SLabelGeometryImage`
-- `::sight::module::filter::image::SLabelImageToBinaryImage`
+- `sight::module::filter::image::SLabelImageToBinaryImage`
-- `::sight::module::filter::image::SMatrixRegressor`
+- `sight::module::filter::image::SMatrixRegressor`
-- `::sight::module::filter::image::SMIPMatchingRegistration`
+- `sight::module::filter::image::SMIPMatchingRegistration`
-- `::sight::module::filter::image::SPlaneSlicer`
+- `sight::module::filter::image::SPlaneSlicer`
-- `::sight::module::filter::image::SPropagator`
+- `sight::module::filter::image::SPropagator`
-- `::sight::module::filter::image::SResampler`
+- `sight::module::filter::image::SResampler`
-- `::sight::module::filter::image::SThreshold`
+- `sight::module::filter::image::SThreshold`

 ## Service description

-### ::sight::module::filter::image::SAutomaticRegistration
+- SAutomaticRegistration

-Service computing a rigid transform, matching an image to another.
+> Computes a rigid transform, matching an image to another.

-### ::sight::module::filter::image::SBitwiseAnd
+### SBitwiseAnd

-Service that implements the AND bitwise operator pixel-wise between two images.
+> Implements the AND bitwise operator pixel-wise between two images.

-### ::sight::module::filter::image::SFlip
+### SFlip

-Service that flips an input image along x or y or z axis.
+> Flips an input image along x or y or z axis.

-### ::sight::module::filter::image::SImageCenter
+### SImageCenter

-Service computing the center of a 3D image, it outputs the translation going from origin to the center.
+> Computes the center of a 3D image, it outputs the translation going from origin to the center.

-### ::sight::module::filter::image::SImageExtruder
+### SImageExtruder

-Service that sets all voxels of an image that are inside meshes to the lowest value of the image type.
+> Sets all voxels of an image that are inside meshes to the lowest value of the image type.

-### ::sight::module::filter::image::SImagesSubstract
+### SImagesSubstract

-Service that computes the difference of two images.
+> Computes the difference of two images.

-### ::sight::module::filter::image::SLabelGeometryImage
+### SLabelGeometryImage

-Service that computes centroids of shapes from labeled image and adds them as a 'landmark' field to it.
+> Computes centroids of shapes from labeled image and adds them as a 'landmark' field to it.

-### ::sight::module::filter::image::SLabelImageToBinaryImage
+### SLabelImageToBinaryImage

-Service extracting a binary mask from an image with labels.
+> Extracts a binary mask from an image with labels.

-### ::sight::module::filter::image::SMatrixRegressor
+### SMatrixRegressor

-Service computing the matrix that best fits a list of matrices.
+> Computes the matrix that best fits a list of matrices.

-### ::sight::module::filter::image::SMIPMatchingRegistration
+### SMIPMatchingRegistration

-service that uses a fast registration algorithm to quickly register two images together if the transform between both is pure translation.
+> Uses a fast registration algorithm to quickly register two images together if the transform between both is pure translation.

-### ::sight::module::filter::image::SPlaneSlicer
+### SPlaneSlicer

-Service computing a 2D slice from a 3D image.
+> Computes a 2D slice from a 3D image.

-### ::sight::module::filter::image::SPropagator
+### SPropagator

-Service placing seeds and propagating from them in an image.
+> Places seeds and propagating from them in an image.

-### ::sight::module::filter::image::SResampler
+### SResampler

-Service applying a transform to an image and outputting the resampled image.
+> Applies a transform to an image and outputting the resampled image.

-### ::sight::module::filter::image::SThreshold
+### SThreshold

-Service that applies a threshold on an image.
+> Applies a threshold on an image.